home-assistant/home-assistant.io/source/_dashboards/tile.markdown

 ### Light brightness

-Widget that display a slider to select the brightness for a [light](/integrations/light).
+Widget that displays a slider to select the brightness for a [light](/integrations/light).

 <p class='img'>
   <img src='/images/dashboards/tile-features/light_brightness.png' alt='Screenshot of the tile card with light brightness feature'>